Skip Navigation Bar

 The National Library of Medicine (NLM) has a legislative mandate to collect, preserve, and disseminate biomedical health information.
-Library Operations (LO) supports the mandate by collecting, curating, preserving, and disseminating the world’s largest biomedical collection of information for public use.
-Learn more NLM’s collection development guidelines.
+As one of the largest NLM divisions, the User Services and Collection Division (USCD) supports this mandate by collecting, curating, and connecting the world to scholarly biomedical literature, health information, and data resources.

 What We Do